mkokabi/githubcontainerdeploy/README.md

                             --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group} \
                             --sdk-auth
 ```

 Remember to replace {your-web-app}, {subscription-id} and {resource-group} with your web app name,  subscription id and the resource group of the web application.
+This command will return a json.

 ref: https://github.com/Azure/login#configure-azure-credentials

+### step 9
+Add the json returned in above step into another security in github settings named *AZURE_CREDENTIALS*.

 ### step 10
 Uncomment the container deploy section now.